 Exercise does make you feel good, but when not accustomed to it it feels like a chore.
 I know I am not the only one who finds exercise a chore.
 But we have to do it, in order to keep a balance between energy consumption and expenditure.

 Our bodies were meant to move.
 That is why the ancient man had no pot belly.
-He spent his day hunting, moving, farming, running after a game running from various sorts of threat.
+He spent his day hunting, moving, farming, running after a game running from various sorts of threats.

 But these days, ahh the joys of modern life- we have cars, desk jobs, computers then we come home to our couch and we watch TVs.
 We are our health undoing.